nimisaya/tic-tac-toe/README.md

 ## Future Features

-- Intelligent AI
 - Start new game button (negate need to refresh to change game settings)
+- Aria-labels
+- Improved separation of ui and game logic
+- Improved responsiveness (Implemented in another branch but not yet set up to work with UI.js.

 ## Screenshots
 <img src="https://github.com/nimisaya/tic-tac-toe/blob/main/images/screenshots/chicken-or-egg.png" alt="Menu for choosing piece (Egg or Chicken)" width="30%"> <img src="https://github.com/nimisaya/tic-tac-toe/blob/main/images/screenshots/grid-selection.png" alt="Menu for choosing grid size" width="30%"> <img src="https://github.com/nimisaya/tic-tac-toe/blob/main/images/screenshots/gameplay.png" alt="Game play" width="30%">

 ## My experience developing the game
 My experience can be summed up as doing 80% of the work in 20% of the time and fixing bugs the remaining 80% of the time.
+I will definitely spend more time on thinking and planning next time 😅 .
+I started to refactor the code and clean it up a lot this weekend but life got in the way and I didn't finish, so to ensure it works please only refer to the main branch.